journeyman88/alea-iacta-est/README.md

 ### Next implementations in line:

-- Global refactoring to abstract both core and systems from the discord specific libraries, to make it possible to eventually switch it in case it goes unsupported.
 - AGE system : base roll
 - Blacksad RPG : roll modifiers
 - FATE Core : base roll